rshilpa16/Customer-Service-Satisfaction/README.md

 Average CSAT Score = 4.24, CSAT Percentage = 82.5 %, Average AHT in Seconds = 462.4

-AHT is maximum for On Job Training agents and minimum for 0-30 days Agent which indicates that agent trying to reduce and maintain their AHT in first 30 days which was there learning phase.
+AHT is maximum for On Job Training agents and minimum for 0-30 days Agent which indicates that agent trying to reduce and maintain their AHT in first 30 days which was their learning phase.

 Maximum CSAT % Score of Agent = 99.13 %

 Maximum count of CSAT achevieved = 111

 Minimum CSAT % Score of Agent = 36.19 %

+Out of all three channels Email, Inbound and Outbound maximum CSAT score % is for Outbound call i.e 85.40 %